kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(d\) Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.65   General rules: Elmendorf segment.|§93.65]] (d) and (e), and [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.67   General rules: Bryant segment.|§93.67]](b), each person operating an aircraft in the Anchorage, Alaska, Terminal Area shall operate that aircraft only within the designated segment containing the arrival or departure airport.

-\(e\) Except as provided in §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.63   General rules: Merrill segment.|§93.63]](d) and 93.67(b), each person operating an aircraft in the Anchorage, Alaska, Terminal Area shall maintain two-way radio communications with the ATCT serving the segment containing the arrival or departure airport.
+\(e\) Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.63   General rules: Merrill segment.|§§93.63]](d) and 93.67(b), each person operating an aircraft in the Anchorage, Alaska, Terminal Area shall maintain two-way radio communications with the ATCT serving the segment containing the arrival or departure airport.

 ### §93.59   General rules: International segment.